 - receiving an injury to the chest or head, such as during a car wreck or contact sports

 ARDS is usually a complication of another condition.
 People who are more likely to develop ARDS include:

 - adults over 65 years old

 ARDS can be a more serious condition for people who:

 - have toxic shock

-If you suspect that someone you know has ARDS, please get medical assistance immediately.
+If you suspect that someone you know has ARDS, you should call 911 or take them to the emergency room.
 Early diagnosis may help them survive the condition.
 ARDS is a medical emergency.

-ARDS is diagnosed by a physician in several different ways.
-There is no one definitive test for diagnosing this condition.
-The treating physician may conduct a physical exam along with the following tests:
+A doctor can diagnose ARDS in several different ways.
+There’s no one definitive test for diagnosing this condition.
+Your doctor may get your blood pressure, perform a physical exam, and do any of the following:

 - throat and nose swabs